And Jephthah vowed a vow to the Lord, and said, "If You will indeed give the children of Ammon into my hand,

 The first person through the door of Jephthah, after he returned from his victory over the Ammonites, was his only child.
 She was his daughter and was still a virgin (Judges 11:32 - 34).
 This event, and the belief by some that she was offered as a sacrifice to God, has been debated by both Biblical scholars and Bible students for years.
 Did Jephthah keep his vow or not?
 Did he give his only child as a burnt offering to the Lord?

 A quick read of the above passage, especially in the King James Bible, would lead one to conclude that a human sacrifice to God was carried out since a vow must be kept (Numbers 30:2).
-An in-depth study regarding this vow, however, points to a different outcome for the daughter of Jephthah.
+An in-depth study regarding this vow, however, points to a different outcome.

 Jephthah was not an ignorant man.
 He knew the law well enough to accurately recount for the king of Ammon how the Israelites, three hundred years previous, came to possess territory that the Ammonites controlled (Judges 11:12 - 22).
-He would have, no doubt, known that the Law that God did not offerings of a human life (Deuteronomy 12:31, see also Deuteronomy 18:10 and Leviticus 18:21, 20:2 - 5).
+He would have known that the Law that God forbid human sacrifices (Deuteronomy 12:31, see also Deuteronomy 18:10 and Leviticus 18:21, 20:2 - 5).

 Additionally, if Jephthah desired to offer his offspring to God, finding a priest at the tabernacle in Shiloh who would kill, skin, cut into pieces then burn his child before the Lord (required for burnt offerings - Leviticus 1) would have been almost impossible!

-The request of the daughter is not only odd but makes no sense if we assume she understood the vow as costing her life.
+The request of the daughter makes no sense if we assume she understood the vow as costing her life.
 Why would she ask to mourn her virginity with her friends instead of desiring to spend the remaining time she had with her mourning father?

 Verse 39 of Judges 11 tells us what happened when the daughter came home.
 It states, ". . . her father (Jephthah), who did to her his vow which he had vowed.
 And she knew no man."
 The short phrase "And she knew no man" is meaningless if the child (likely a teenager) would soon be offered as a sacrifice to God.

-The most reasonable conclusion given what the Bible says is that Jephthah did not sacrifice his daughter as a burnt offering.
+The most reasonable conclusion is that Jephthah did not sacrifice his daughter as a burnt offering.
 Instead, he consecrated her as a perpetual virgin in the service of the Lord.
 This is why she mourned not the ending of her life, but the loss of being able to marry.
-What ultimately happened fulfilled the vow that whoever came out of the house of Jephthah would 'belong to' or be dedicated to serving God.
+What ultimately happened fulfilled the vow that whoever came out of the house would 'belong to' or be dedicated to serving God.